Sumit-Baviskar/KultureHire-Data-Analyst-Internship/README.md

 To carry out this project efficiently and present results in a meaningful way, I utilized a variety of tools from the modern data analytics stack:

-## 📌 **Excel :**
-Microsoft Excel was used for initial data preprocessing and quick checks.
+ - ### 📌 **Excel :** Microsoft Excel was used for initial data preprocessing and quick checks.
 It was also used to validate key statistical summaries and create pivot tables for exploratory review.

-## 📌 **Python :**
-Used for data cleaning, manipulation, and exploratory data analysis (EDA).
+ - ### 📌 **Python :** Used for data cleaning, manipulation, and exploratory data analysis (EDA).
 Libraries such as `Pandas`, `NumPy`, `Matplotlib`, and `Seaborn` were employed to uncover patterns and prepare data for visualization.

-## 📌 **Power BI :**
-Power BI was used to create **interactive dashboards** that made the insights easily digestible for stakeholders.
+ - ### 📌 **Power BI :** Power BI was used to create **interactive dashboards** that made the insights easily digestible for stakeholders.
 The tool allowed for dynamic filtering, storytelling, and visual summaries of complex datasets.

-## 📌 **MySQL:**
-If SQL was used in your project: SQL queries were used to extract meaningful segments of data, group and filter responses based on categorical variables, and structure the data for analysis and visualization.
+ - ### 📌 **MySQL:** MySQL queries were used to extract meaningful segments of data, group and filter responses based on categorical variables, and structure the data for analysis and visualization.

 ------